 A little spicy, salty, and sweet and altogether satisfying.
 A weeknight salvation when you need dinner pronto but you want something that's not predictable or boring.

 The most failproof way we know to get everyone to eat their veggies...and just about anything else you choose to dip or dunk or douse with this quick and easy Thai-inspired sauce.

 So long, noodles that are buried beneath heavy cream sauces.
-This shrimp and leek pasta is made with a barely-there broth and the sweetness of leeks.
+This shrimp and leek pasta is made with a barely-there broth enhanced by the sweetness of leeks.